kirillbobyrev/kirillbobyrev.com/content/blog/analyzing-long-win-streaks.md

 from the simple Elo model used in this study.
 If time permits, I'll share these enhanced findings in a future post.

-Additionally, having access to Chess.com's historical data allows me to simulate the actual game sequences players have experienced this year.
+Additionally, having access to Chess.com's historical data will allow me to simulate the actual game sequences players have experienced this year.
 Instead of relying on win probabilities against an 'average opponent,' using individual game data and opponent ratings should yield more precise results.
 I look forward to refining my analysis and welcome any thoughts or suggestions from the community.